mattia72/OpenInDelphi/README.md

 ### Switch From Delphi to VS Code

    - Tools | DRipExtensions | Open With...
-     - Select "Open in VS Code" from the list
+     - Select "Open in VSCode instance" from the list
    - Default keyboard shortcut: **Shift+Alt+O**

 ![Open with in Delphi](images/open-with-screenshot.png)